You'll love this creamy Southern macaroni and cheese recipe!

 Want to make it au gratin?
 Top with breadcrumbs, a little melted butter and broil for a few minutes!

-You'll find this Southern side dish in just about every restaurant south of the Mason-Dixon line, and in variations-some include ham, chopped broccoli, or lobster and shrimp.
+You’ll find this cheesy noodle side dish in just about every restaurant south of the Mason-Dixon line, and in variations-some include chopped ham, chopped broccoli, or lobster and shrimp.
+It’s a staple with fried chicken, especially at family reunions and church potluck dinners!

-But no matter how you make these fancy variations, you need to start with a good basic recipe like this one.
+But no matter how you make these fancy variations, you need to start with a good basic mac and cheese recipe like this one.

 Why this recipe works

-Healthier than the boxed version - if you grew up on Kraft™ Macaroni and Cheese, you're gonna be in for a big surprise!
-This is so much better, creamier and doesn't have any preservatives or fillers!
+Healthier than the boxed version – if you grew up on Kraft™ Macaroni and Cheese, you’re gonna be in for a big surprise!
+This is so much better, creamier and has no preservatives and no fillers!

 Here's what you need